 By October 2004, 1C: Maddox Games released Pacific Fighters.
 Promising to be the first of many Pacific-based add-ons to IL-2, Pacific Fighters proved to be a problem for the group.
 As a “German” Gruppe, it was unclear what we would do in a Naval theater that did not involve the Luftwaffe.

 After much discussion, it was decided that II./JG 1 should form a U.S. Navy aspect for use in all Pacific Fighters events.
 Originally called VF-1 “High Hatters”, this alternate II./JG 1 was soon renamed VF-9 “Cat O’ Nines” (Fighter Squadron 9).
 VF-9 then morphed into CVG-9, as the group added VB-9 “Bombing Bunnies” (Bombing Squadron 9) and VT-9 (Torpedo Squadron 9).
-The idea being to recreate the full carrier group found on the USS Essex (CV-9) from 1943 to 1944.
+The idea was to recreate the full carrier group found on the USS Essex (CV-9) from 1943 to 1944.

 The CVG-9 aspect of II./JG 1 was short-lived, however.
 It soon became apparent that the Pacific Fighters add-on to IL-2 was not going to be pursued by 1C: Maddox Games.
-This was mostly due to legal troubles that had erupted between Ubisoft (the European-based publisher) and Northrop-Grumman (the original manufacturer of most of the U.S. based aircraft).
+This was mostly due to legal troubles that had erupted between Ubisoft (the European-based publisher) and Northrop-Grumman (the original manufacturer of most of the U.S.-based aircraft).
 With the demise of Pacific Fighters, the need for CVG-9 quickly faded, and the aspect was permanently mothballed by early 2005.

 Transitions and Reunions – 2004 to 2005